PROJECT CASE STUDY

 The redesigned HSE website

 I started by auditing the current hse.ie website.
 I quickly realized a few things: Navigations felt clunky.
 There were these massive dropdown menus with tons of options, and it wasn't always clear where to find what you were looking for.
-Sometimes, similar information was scattered in different sections, which was just confusing.
+Sometimes, similar information was scattered in different sections which was just confusing.

-So, with all these findings from our audit buzzing in my head, I headed towards a simpler, more intuitive navigation.
+So, with all these findings from buzzing in my head, I headed towards a simpler, more intuitive navigation.
 I decided to "rethink" the entire information architecture, focusing on the most common user tasks.
 I envisioned clearer categories and pathways to guide people to the information they need quickly.
-I also wanted to make the search function a real workhorse, with the question in mind "How might we make it easier for people to find GPs or any medical information they need?".

 Homepage and Search